Nuclei-Software/NMSIS/NMSIS/ideprojects/iar/README.md

 # IAR Embedded Workbench IDE Projects For Nuclei Processors

+> [!NOTE]
+> This NMSIS IAR prebuilt projects maybe out of date, you may need to add NMSIS DSP and NN source code into IAR projects
+> by yourself.

 In this folder, we provided a prebuilt IAR workspace(for IAR RISC-V version 3.30.1) to build NMSIS DSP/NN libraries, and NN Reference library for testing NN.

 > You can refer to these demo projects to build your own iar projects.